ngaskill/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/17-blogs-entry-display-screenlet-for-android.markdown

 - Default
 - Material

-The Default View can use different elements to show a blogs entry (`BlogsEntry`).
+The Default View can use different components to show a blogs entry (`BlogsEntry`).
 For example, it uses an Android `TextView` to show the blog's text, and
 [User Portrait Screenlet](/develop/reference/-/knowledge_base/7-0/userportraitscreenlet-for-android)
 to show the profile picture of the Liferay user who posted it.

-Note that other Views may use different components to show the blog entry.
+Note that other Views may use different components.

 ![Figure 1: Blogs Entry Display Screenlet using the Default (left) and Material (right) Views.](../../images/screens-android-blogsentrydisplay.png)